BHariKrishnaReddy/JavaStack/README.md

 # JavaStack

-n Java, there are several types of methods that you can define.
+In Java, there are several types of methods that you can define.
 Here are the most common types:

 Instance Methods: These methods belong to an instance of a class and are invoked on an object of that class.
 They can access the instance variables and other instance methods of the class.